trackle-iot/trackle-gateway-master-modbus/README.md

 ### raw
 Decimal unsigned 16 bit value contained in the register.
 During read and write, the value is used with no conversion.

+### float
+Floating point number stored in Modbus RTU registers by encoding it following the IEEE 754 standard.

+### string
+ASCII string saved in sequence of Modbus registers.
+Each Modbus register contains two characters in big-endian order.

 ## Methods
 This section contains the description of the methods available from Trackle's cloud.